bluesky-social/indigo/cmd/relay/README.md

 The relay is relatively easy to build and operate as as simple executable, but there is also Dockerfile in this directory.
 It can be used to build customized/patched versions of the relay as a container, republish them, run locally, deploy to servers, deploy to an orchestrated cluster, etc.

-We strongly recommend running docker in "host networking" mode when operating a full-network relay.
-You may also want to use something other than default docker log management (eg, `svlogd`).
+Relays process a lot of packets, so we strongly recommend running docker in "host networking" mode when operating a full-network relay.
+You may also want to use something other than default docker log management (eg, `svlogd`), to handle large log volumes.

 ### Bootstrapping Host List